prasobhkollattu/ReactReduxSemanticEasyStarter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-ReactReduxSemanticEasyStarter is a simple application to easily start with react redux and sematic ui.
+ReactReduxSemanticEasyStarter is a simple application to easily start with react, redux and sematic ui.
 This apps get list of post from a service and add a post to list of posts.

 Redux is to save all the state of application in a centralized store and can be shared with all your react components.